 Coverage for Withdrawal Management (Medical Detox)

-Depending on the plan, Anthem insurance does provide coverage for inpatient withdrawal management and substance use disorder treatment services.
+Depending on the plan, Anthem insurance does provide addiction treatment coverage for inpatient withdrawal management and substance use disorder treatment services.
 These services will typically involve withdrawal management (medical detox) treatment services.
-The amount of coverage provided depends on the individual’s plan and the particular state where they reside.
+The amount of health plan coverage provided depends on the individual’s plan and the particular state where they reside.
 These issues are typically dependent on several factors that include:

 - The medical necessity of the desired treatment (see below).